klasleino/gloro/README.md

 # Resources

 For more on the theory behind GloRo Nets, check out our [blog post](https://towardsdatascience.com/training-provably-robust-neural-networks-1e15f2d80be2) for a high-level introduction, or read our [original paper](https://arxiv.org/pdf/2102.08452.pdf) for the technical details and proofs.
+Read our [follow-up work](https://arxiv.org/abs/2301.12549) that scales up Gloro Nets to residual networks, i.e. LiResNet, for ImageNet-scale applications.
 For interactive examples of this library in action, see our notebooks on [training GloRo Nets](https://colab.research.google.com/drive/1Z6Zrnfp9caRN3OPYy306MfnCdGEx5OCT?usp=sharing) and [using relaxed robustness](https://colab.research.google.com/drive/1TOsLT9Nj1lxPm4DKSGf-QdYhS6WBBhdf?usp=sharing).